|Source(s)||Book of Ice|

 - All clouds prevent other clouds from being placed on their tile.
 Assuming you have rC++ or so, spawning ice clouds on your own tile is a good defensive mechanism against a number of cloud-spawning enemies, like red draconians or apocalypse crabs.

 - Clouds can be used to block some enemies' movement, but this isn't always a good thing.
 Orc priests and hellions, for example, will be forced to use their irresistible ranged attacks instead of going into melee.
+Thankfully, the former tends to die in around 2 turns of the cloud.

 - If you happen to know a sleeping enemy is around a corner, you can hit them before they enter your line of sight by casting the spell at a tile adjacent to the foe.
 The enemy will take damage and wake up, but won't automatically know you're there.
 They will instead wander around, potentially giving you a chance at another attack before they start retaliating.